emanuelepaiano/IRDuino/README.md

 After you install IRLib2 as described in tutorials, you need upload IRDuino.ino sketch on your Arduino.

-Now you can pass to configure your Java project to send/receive IR signals: https://github.com/emanuelepaiano/jirduino/wiki/Getting-started
+After that, you can configure your Java project for sending / receiving IR signals.
+Tutorials: https://github.com/emanuelepaiano/jirduino/wiki/Getting-started

 ## More

-Following code portion, contain sketch commands table list:
+Following code portion contains commands table list:

 <pre>
 /*